bnthor/plog/readme.md

 **-g or --generate** : Creates a html file compiling all your plog entries, with a table of content.

 **-a or --audio** : Records an audio plog with sox, no editor here, everything happens in the terminal.
 When you're done recording, hit `ctrl + C` to stop sox.
 A mp3 file is saved into your DIRECTORY

+## TODO

+- Make it homebrew compatible
+- Make it work on Linux distros
+- Spread the love